 The AMES #12 Aluminum Scoop was the best at shoveling snow.
-Its deep scoop and short shaft makes it super efficient at getting that snow over the snowbank at the edge of your driveway.
-It was followed by the True Temper 20 Inch Aluminum and ErgieShovel, which could not move as much snow as the Ames, but were much easier on our backs.
+Its deep scoop and short shaft make it super efficient at getting that snow over the snowbank at the edge of your driveway.
+It was followed by the True Temper 20 Inch Aluminum and ErgieShovel, which could not move as much snow as the Ames but were much easier on our backs.

 By far best is the Garant Snow Pusher 24; nothing else we tested even compared.
-This is the ideal tool for clearing ice and compacted snow from driveways or walkways.
-Of the standard shovels designs, the True Temper 20 Inch Aluminum did much better than the rest because of its full metal scoop and blade as well as its ergonomic shaft.
+This shovel is the ideal tool for clearing ice and compacted snow from driveways or walkways.
+Of the standard shovels designs, the True Temper 20 Inch Aluminum did much better than the rest because of its full metal scoop and blade and its ergonomic shaft.
 Most plastic shovels, even if they had a metal insert, did not scrape nearly as well.

 We found the Garant snow pusher 24 was perfectly suited to the job of pushing snow.
 Its wide, flat blade got below the snow and moved it efficiently.
-An interesting competitor to the Garant was The Snowcaster 30SNC, which is super efficient at light snow.
+An interesting competitor to the Garant was the Snowcaster 30SNC, which is super efficient at light snow.
 With its wide blade, it takes fewer passes to clear off a surface.
-The caveat here is if it snows more then a few inches, the Snowcaster gets heavy and there is no effective way to clear its blade.
-In the nine-inch storm in which we tested, we found this trait particularly frustrating.
+The caveat here is if it snows more than a few inches, the Snowcaster gets heavy, and there is no practical way to clear its blade.
+In the nine-inch storm in which we tested, we found this trait incredibly frustrating.

-Although there is no one perfect shovel for all snow conditions, you can get a versatile shovel that will perform great in most of the conditions you encounter.
+Although there is no one perfect shovel for all snow conditions, you can get a versatile shovel that will perform great in most of the situations you encounter.
 If you can only have one shovel, we recommend the True temper 20" Aluminium.
-But if you want to cover all your bases, we enjoyed the complementary combo of the ErgieShovel and the Garant Snow Pusher 24.
+But if you want to cover all your bases, we enjoyed the complimentary combo of the ErgieShovel and the Garant Snow Pusher 24.

 — Chris McNamara and Jason Peters